spapapan/FemProject/GetCircle/README.md

 The method GetCircleCenter(args ...) returns a double[] array with 3 values:

-        array[0] : X coordinate of Circle
-        array[1] : Y coordinate of Circle
-        array[2] : Radius of Circle
+        array[0] : X coordinate of the center of Circle array[1] : Y coordinate of the center of Circle array[2] : Radius of Circle